mmf289/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/machine-learning.md

 ## Naive Bayes classifiers <link src="H8vYPu"/>

 The first classifier we'll explore is the popular and relatively simple Naive Bayes classifier.
-This classifier uses Bayes Theorem to determine the most likely label for an unknown input based on a probabilistic model it has constructed from training data. (_The preceding text needs work._) The model that is constructed is based on user-defined features of the sequences.
+This classifier uses Bayes' Theorem to determine the most likely label for an unknown input based on a probabilistic model it has constructed from training data. (_The preceding text needs work._) The model that is constructed is based on user-defined features of the sequences.
 The most commonly used features for sequence classification tasks such as this is overlapping [kmers](alias://C7hMX5).

 We'll begin by importing some libraries that we'll use in this chapter, and then [preparing our reference database and query sequences as we did previously](alias://gAKBxE).